 The Emergency Judge will abide by the restrictions listed in Section 1.3.5.
-The judge and/or any dogs owned or handled by the judge will not be eligible for any High in Trial awards for any days while judging, or any High Combined or weekend awards for the trial they are judging.
-Effective June 1, 2024.
+The judge and/or any dogs owned or handled by the judge will be eligible for any High in Trial awards for any days while judging, or any High Combined or weekend awards for the trial they are judging.
 The Emergency Judge must abide by all rules in the ASCA Agility Rulebook.